turbulette/turbulette/docs/index.md

 @mutation.field("registerCard")
 @validate(CreditCard)
-async def register(obj, info, valid_input, **kwargs):
+async def register(obj, info, **kwargs):
     return {"success": True}
 ```

-Note the new `valid_input` param.
-The `#!python @validate` decorator produces it if the validation succeeds.
+If the validation succeeds, you can access the validated input data in `#!python kwargs["_valid_data"]`.
 But what happens otherwise?
 Normally, if the validation fails, pydantic will raise a `ValidationError`,
-but here the `#!python @validate` decorator handles the exception and will add error messages returned by pydantic into a dedicated error field in the GraphQL response.
+but here the `@validate` decorator handles the exception and will add error messages returned by pydantic into a dedicated error field in the GraphQL response.

 ### 5: Run it